yarnpkg/website/en/docs/cli/clean.md

 The `clean` command frees up space by removing unnecessary files and folders from dependencies.
 It reduces the number of files in your project's `node_modules` folder which is useful in an environment where packages are checked into version control directly.

 One you run `yarn clean`, Yarn will create a `.yarnclean` file that should be added to version control.
-Cleaning is then automatically done as part of `yarn install` and `yarn add`.
+Cleaning is then automatically done as part of `yarn install` (or simply `yarn`) and `yarn add`.

 *Note: This command is considered for advanced use cases only.
 Unless you are experiencing issues with the amount of files that are installed as part of `node_modules` it is not recommended to use this command.
 It uses a heuristic to identify files that may not be needed from a distributed package and may not be entirely safe.*